-The discovery by \cite{gizon03b} that supergranulation has wave-like properties (Section~\ref{obsrot}) opened some new perspectives for theoretical speculation.
-In particular, it offered an opportunity to revive the interest for several important theoretical findings pertaining to the issue of oscillatory convection, which we now attempt to describe.

-The existence of time-dependent oscillatory modes of thermal convection has been known for a long time (\cite{chandra61} provides an exhaustive presentation of linear theory on this topic).
-In many cases, such a behaviour requires the presence of a restoring force acting on the convective motions driven by buoyancy.
-It can be provided by Coriolis effects (rotation) or magnetic field tension for instance.
-The existence of oscillatory solutions is also known to depend very strongly on how various dissipative processes (viscous friction, thermal diffusion and ohmic diffusion) compete in the flow.
-This is usually measured or parametrised in terms of the thermal Prandtl number $\pr=\nu/\kappa$, where $\nu$ is the kinematic viscosity and $\kappa$ is the thermal diffusivity, the magnetic Prandtl number $\prm=\nu/\eta$, where $\eta$ is the magnetic diffusivity, and the ``third'' Prandtl number\epubtkFootnote{The Roberts number $q=1/\zeta$ is also used in the context of convection in planetary cores.
-In the Earth's core, $q\ll 1$, see e.g. \cite{zhang96}.} $\zeta=\eta/\kappa=\pr/\prm$.
-In the Sun, $\pr\sim 10^{-4}-10^{-10}$, $\prm\sim 10^{-2}-10^{-5}$ (see Section~\ref{turbulentscales}) and $\zeta \ll 1$ at the photosphere.
+The discovery by \cite{gizon03b} that supergranulation has wave-like properties (Sect.~\ref{obsrot}) paved the way for new theoretical speculations.
+In particular, it offered an opportunity to revive the interest for theories of oscillatory convection dating back to the work of \cite{chandra61}.
+Such a behaviour requires the presence of an extra restoring force acting on the convective motions driven by buoyancy.
+This force can be provided by Coriolis effects (rotation) or magnetic field tension.
+The existence of oscillatory solutions is known to depend very strongly on how various dissipative processes (viscous friction, thermal diffusion and ohmic diffusion) compete in the flow.
+This is usually measured or parametrized in terms of the thermal Prandtl number $\pr=\nu/\kappa$, where $\nu$ is the kinematic viscosity and $\kappa$ is the thermal diffusivity, the magnetic Prandtl number $\prm=\nu/\eta$, where $\eta$ is the magnetic diffusivity, and the ``third'' Prandtl number $\zeta=\eta/\kappa=\pr/\prm$.
+In the Sun, $\pr\sim 10^{-4}-10^{-10}$, $\prm\sim 10^{-2}-10^{-5}$ (see Sect.~\ref{turbulentscales}) and $\zeta \ll 1$ at the photosphere.